jaimevalero/push-kaggle-dataset/README.md

 Only if it is a new dataset.
 Otherwise it is not used.
 Default is the dataset id.

-*Eg: if the dataset is mlg-ulb/creditcardfraud, the default title would be /creditcardfraud*
+*Eg: if the dataset is mlg-ulb/creditcardfraud, the default title would be 'creditcardfraud'*

 ### `subtitle`

-Files to upload.
-Default is `"*.csv"`
+Subtitle of the dataset.
+Only if it is a new dataset.
+Otherwise it is not used.
+Must be between 20 and 80 characters.

 ### `description`

-Files to upload.
-Default is `"*.csv"`
+Description of the dataset, only if it has to be created.
+Only if it is a new dataset.
+Otherwise it is not used.

 ### `is_public`

-Files to upload.
-Default is `"*.csv"`
+Visibility of the the new dataset.
+Boolean (True or False) Default is `"*.False"`- private datasets are created by default.
+Only if it is a new dataset.
+Otherwise it is not used.

 ## Secrets